FedirM/NodeJS-Authorization-JWT/README.md

 ![](images/User-edit.png)

 5. **Admin edit**
-(seeing as admin has access to all users, he/she also can take or deprive a privilege)
+(seeing as admin has access to all users, he/she also can grant or revoke a privilege)

 ![](images/Admin-edit.png)